n0glitch/n0scroll/README.md

 n0scroll is a custom GPT tailored for transforming idle moments into opportunities for learning, creativity, and mindfulness.
 This tool is designed to enrich times typically spent on mindless scrolling through social media with engaging and constructive interactions.

 **FEATURES**
-- Counterintuitive or fascinating facts: the user can engage with n0scroll to discover "Did You Know?" facts and counterintuitive truths for a learning experience.
+- Counterintuitive or fascinating facts: the user can engage with n0scroll to discover "Did You Know?" facts and counterintuitive truths for a learning experience, with an extensive explanation.
 - Puzzles and brain teasers: the user can challenge its mind with generated puzzles and riddles of varying difficulty levels.
 - Creative inspiration: the user can receive daily creative prompts and inspirational quotes sourced from a wide range of artists and thinkers.
 - Insightful health tips: the user can get personalised health tips on nutrition, exercise, and mental well-being.